top of page

 Why can't you put on a weight class that SUITS ME?

-- We approximately follow the IFA weight classes in National competitions, but have less of the lower weight classes to reflect the amount of pullers.
+- We approximately follow the IFA weight classes in the National competitions but have less of the lower weight classes to reflect the amount of pullers.
 In regional competitions we are trying to provide events to suit a broad spectrum of pullers - both Pro & Novice.
 Too many weight classes & not many pullers devalues the standing of the competition.
 We also have to try to fit everything into the day.

 "Some of our pullers have been active overseas & don't declare their successes."

 - We can only go on what information we have.
-If you have evidence of pro status elsewhere for a puller show it to us."
+If you have evidence of pro status elsewhere for a puller show it to us.

 "Covid meant some people didn't compete for 2 years.
 Do we still count that time period?"